PixeyeHQ/actors.unity/README.md

 # What is ACTORS?
 ACTORS is a complete game framework with multiscene editing, game object pooling and ECS ( entity-component-system ) data-driven approach for game logic explicitly built for Unity3d.

-It is used to ease the pain of decoupling data from behaviors without tons of boilerplate code.
-It relies on Unity3d scripting monobehavior concept but without unnecessary overhead.
+It is used to ease the pain of decoupling data from behaviors without tons of boilerplate code and without unnecessary overhead.

 ### Game code overivew :